-Resident advisors (RAs) oversee approximately 35 students living in residence halls.
+Resident advisors (RAs) oversee approximately 35 students living on each residence hall floor.
 These peer leaders work hard to provide a safe and secure environment in the residence halls and build a positive social environment for residents.

 To be considered as a resident advisor candidate, an applicant must: